ypereirars/nfcescrapper/README.md

 # NFC-e - Nota Fiscal de Consumidor Eletrônica

-Python webscrapper for downloading information from a NFe and serialize it to JSON or CSV (other formats may be supported in future version).
+Python web scraper for downloading information from a NFe and serialize it to JSON or CSV (other formats may be supported in future version).

 ## Setup
 Create a virtual environment: